cmaitchison/git_diet/README.md

 Sometimes you just don't want git to keep absolutely everything that has ever been committed to a repo.
 Maybe you need to trim down your repo size to put it on github or push it to heroku, or maybe you are just a little OCD.
 Either way, here's hoping some of the scripts in here can help you.

-These scripts have only been tested on Mac OS X.
+These scripts have only been tested on Mac OS X.  All help very very welcome :D

 find\_fattest_objects.sh
 --------------------